James-S-Santangelo/paper-rcourse/paper.md

    demonstrating their understanding of the material.
    - Each assignment covers two lectures worth of course material.

-We have found that this combination of clear lesson outlines, coding submodules, interleaved exercises, and summative assignments gave each lecture a predictable structure.
+We have found that this combination of clear lesson outlines, live-coding, interleaved exercises, and summative assignments gave each lecture a predictable structure.
 It also assures that lesson objectives were both covered and conveyed effectively in order for students to